 He resumes his passion for photography as: “If my photography makes a mother cease crying , if it makes one child laugh, if it makes a father smile, if my photography makes only one person think that it depicts his story, it means that I started to change the world.”

 Journalist & Photographer Özgür was born in Antakya, Turkey in 1964 ; in the city of cultural mosaics.

-Journalism was his dream job and worked as columnist, editor and executive director in various prestigious media groups of the country for 33 years.
-Formerly photography was a side work which completes his journalism, however lately it became his passion of life.
+Journalism was his dream job and has worked as columnist, editor and executive director in various prestigious media groups of the country for more than 30 years.
+Formerly photography was a complementary work of his journalism, however lately it became his passion of life.
 Since then, he has been photographing people to narrate their stories.

 The artist created a photography story with his project ” Last Nomads, Sarikecililer – Migrating To A World Of No Tomorrows ” and the project was awarded the second best prize in National Geographic International Photography Competition-2008.
 He was entitled to Excellence FIAP (EFIAP) of (Fédération de Internationale deI’Art Photographique ) in 2010.